2000-2001: Our Rookie Year

 Starting with an aggressive recruiting strategy, the team reached more than 75 members, and had nine weeks of workshops to prepare the team for the upcoming build season.
 Meanwhile, the team made good use of the offseason by attending the offseason CalGames Competition where we won the Entrepreneurship Award along with the Runner-Up AMD CAD Award After a strong build season, we competed at the Sacramento Regional, where we won the Engineering Inspiration Award.
 Our Silicon Valley Regional was even more successful; we won the Chairman’s Award, one of our members (Kunal M.) was awarded the Dean’s List Finalist Award, and a Quixilver mentor (Jim Mori) won the Woodie Flowers Finalist Award for the third straight year.
 The team traveled to St. Louis for the first time and competed at the World Championships, where we were the third alternate in the Curie division.

-Deciding to not waste a moment of our time, FIRST Team 604 made use of the offseason by attending the Offseason MadTown Throwdown Tournament where we won the WoW Factor Award.
+With the new year, the team set higher goals, targeting the newest of the 7 I’s: Inclusion.
+The team hit this new target by restarting inactive teams and launching new outreach programs.
+The team also decided to make offseason a priority by attending the Offseason MadTown Throwdown Tournament where we won our first WoW Factor Award.
 We then further pushed our limits at the Silicon Valley Regional where we won a Regional Chairman’s Award.

 FIRST team 604 kicked off it’s fifteenth year in FIRST with a bang as it had once again surpassed the previous member count.
 With the perseverance of the team, we were able to obtain the Finalists award at the 2015 Chezy Champs Tournament.
 The season concluded shortly after we attended the Sacramento Regional, pulling in a Regional Finalists Award along with a Regional Chairman’s Award.